Brain Injury Suffered in Hospital Could Result in Med Mal Award

 In most cases the birth of a child is one of the most excited times in a person’s life.
 While it is of course tragic whenever anyone suffers a health issue, it is that much worse when the person experiencing this is a newborn child.
 When it is negligence on the part of a health care provider that causes the injury it is that much more upsetting.
 Parents may decide to file a medical malpractice lawsuit to try to recover compensation for those injuries.
+A personal injury lawyer may be of assistance should such a decision be made.

 The parents of a girl in another state, who suffered brain damage at less than a week old, recently were successful in their endeavor.